-Lady Bell Sweet Pepper is an annual vegetable plant that is commonly grown for its edible qualities.
-It produces green peppers (which are technically 'berries') with red flesh which can be harvested at any point.
-The peppers have a sweet taste and a crisp texture.
+Patio Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
+It produces small red round tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from mid to late summer.
+This is a determinate variety, which means it bears a full crop all at once.
+The tomatoes have a sweet taste and a firm texture.

-The peppers are most often used in the following ways:
+The tomatoes are most often used in the following ways:

 - Fresh Eating

 - Eating When Cooked/Prepared

 - Cooking

-- Pickling

 - Canning